pwbrown/vx-client/README.md

 ####Changes in version Alpha 0.0.9:
 * ***Server Disconnect***: Added function to disconnect from a Telos VX Server

+####Changes in version Alpha 0.0.10:
+* ***Bug Fix***: Fixing an issue where some TCP streams are interupted and not parsed correctly.
+Resolving to ignore those messages for the time being to prevent server crash.
+May attempt to implement stream buffers to connect split messages.

 ##IMPORTANT NOTES
 * The CallerId feature is a newer feature for the vx system.
 This means that the "lineCallerId" line property will **NEVER** be included in the "lineList" property array of the "studioUpdate" event or the "lineList" method.
 The "lineCallerId" property **WILL** be included (if the server can handle it) in "lineUpdate" events and is easily accessible via the "getLine" and "getCallerId" methods.  **THIS MEANS THAT** in situations where a "studioUpdate" event is being used to establish line states after initial server connection, an additional call to "getCallerId" for each line must also be made to retrieve these.